-Injecting into the spinal cord of the backbone and spiking of the crushed bone.
+Injecting the backbone spinal cord and spiking of the crushed bone.

-A Braun Omnifix 30 ml syringe (LS cat no 1942 13030) was filled with the brain homogenate from jar-I. A Beckton Dickinson 18G6 needle (cat no 408360) was fixed on it and the syringe was weighted.
-The homogenate was injected into the spinal cord of the calf backbone after which the syringe was weighted again.
+A Braun Omnifix 30 ml syringe (LS cat no 1942 13030) was filled with the brain homogenate from jar-I. A Beckton Dickinson 18G6 needle (cat no 408360) was fixed on it and the syringe was weighed.
+The homogenate was injected into the spinal cord of the calf backbone after which the syringe was weighed again.
 The tray with the spiked backbone was put in a polythene bag and put in the refrigerator.